VolumeElement/VolumeElement.github.io/_posts/2023-07-09-computing-in-minecraft.md

  <center><a href="https://imgur.com/a/dweOiVs"><img src="https://i.imgur.com/abD7YF3.png" alt="centered image" height="auto" width="400" title="source: imgur.com" /></a></center>

  In front of the above memory tower is the first program counter I designed.
 The program counter is responsible for reading lines of the program stored in ROM, and managing the computation cycle.
-For me this was the most challenging part of a computer to design, as it needs to be efficient and accurate, as data takes time to travel through the whole machine.
+For me this was the most challenging part of a computer to design, as it needs to be efficient and accurate, it must be quick but not too quick, as data takes time to travel through the whole machine, so if it were too fast data would not make it to its destination.

 ## Second Minecraft computer design